SHINE-six/WhyFlood/README.md

 this is chen ming,
-Hi I am Yao Feng
+Hi I am Yao Feng.
+This is Yi Kai Speaking...